vd2org/wultiplexor/README.md

 ## What?

-Wultiplexor is a reverse proxy server and client that uses websockets server to multiplex tcp connections or unix sockets.
+Wultiplexor is a reverse proxy server and client that uses websockets to multiplex tcp connections or unix sockets.
 You can use it to forward connections from one machine to another both behind NAT or firewall.

 ## How?